JackSzwergold/Writing/memories/Latkes for Fluffy.md

 They were delicious, they were plentiful and they were seemingly in endless supply and I was just tired of them.

 Some days I would say, “No!” and would be met with indignation.
 My parents would often then talk to each other in Yiddish, Hebrew or Polish about my refusal of Latkes as if I were on drugs or something.
-My refusal of their food would result in a pile of passive aggressive manupulation that sometimes was worse than overeating the latkes themselves.
+My refusal of their food would result in a pile of passive aggressive manipulation that sometimes was worse than overeating the latkes themselves.

 So one day, instead of bluntly saying “No!” to my parents and causing unwanted drama and bullshit, I decided to say “Yes!” to them when latkes were offered.